4-en/venv-context-menu/README.md

 ## Usage

-1. Right-click on any folder in Windows Explorer.
+1. Right-click on the folder containing the virtual environment in Windows Explorer.
 2. Select the "Activate VEnv" option from the context menu.
 3. The script will:
-   - Check if the folder contains a `.venv` directory.
+   - Verify that the selected folder is a valid virtual environment directory.
    - Activate the virtual environment in a new PowerShell window.

 ## How It Works